-Much of JICA's assistance for gender equality has been through bilateral grant assistance.
-In contrast, JICA's lending is directed at the Asian Development Bank's infrastructure lending integrates gender equality concerns.
+About 18 months ago, JICA's gender team invited me to Tokyo to deliver a presentation on designing more genderinclusive infrastructure projects.
+I was pleasantly surprised by the large number of JICA staff (mostly engineers and men) who attended.
+Some were surprised that the Asian Development Bank's infrastructure lending integrates gender equality concerns.
 JICA is encouraged to take up the challenge of designing and implementing more gender-inclusive infrastructure projects in its lending portfolio.
 Some of the ADB's experiences and lessons can be drawn upon; joint gender capacity building for staff in this area could be considered.
 While direct support for women's projects is needed to close remaining gender gaps, a dual approach of targeted projects and gender mainstreaming across all projects and programs is required to fasttrack and accelerate progress on gender equality.